 We put law at the forefront of what we do.
 For us, the law is what we know best.
 But we also believe that access to justice is a fundamental stepping stone on the path to poverty eradication, improving protection of human rights (economic, social and cultural) and securing sustainable development

-We are a wide network of students and lawyers, from Manchester, Eritrea, London, The Gambia, Exeter, Kampala and many more…
+We are a wide network of law students and junior lawyers, from Manchester, Eritrea, London, The Gambia, Exeter, Kampala and many more…

-If you want to join us, contact us at email@example.com
+If you want to join, contact us at firstname.lastname@example.org

 We aim to raise awareness amongst students and junior lawyers of the role of law and access to justice in eradicating poverty.
 We help our participants to develop their own knowledge and professional skills, to equip them with the capabilities needed to make a meaningful and substantial change during their careers.